 - 1. Decision Making, Interpersonal Skills - 2.
-Personality Development including Job Readiness - 3.
+PersonalityDevelopment including Job Readiness - 3.
 Personal Hygiene & Grooming, Job Interview readiness - 4.
-Planning & Organizing (in capacity of the Role)- Problem Solving - 5.
+Planning & Organizing (in capacityofthe Role)- Problem Solving - 5.
 Analytical Skills & Negotiation Skills - 6.
 Effective Communication and Teamwork - 7.
 Personal Effectiveness / Personality Development - 8.
-Allocate and check work in your team Work Effectively in a Retail Team - 9.
+Allocate and check work in your team- Work Effectively in a RetailTeam - 9.
 Identification of New Clients- Targeting Potential Clients and Keeping Records - 10.
-Customer Loyalty and Customer Service
+Customer Loyaltyand Customer Service

-Note: 80 marks will be for practical to be conducted by External Examiner.
+Note: 70 marks will be for practical to be conducted by Internal Examiner.
 Students are required to prepare practical file.

-SUMMER INTERNSHIP AND VIVA VOCE
+SUMMER INTERNSHIP AND VIVA VOCE COURSE CODE: MVRI-2327

-Course Code: MVRI-2327

-CO1: Explain the basic terminologies of Retail.
+CO1: Explain the basic terminologies of retail, deal with the customer and handle the cash.

-CO2: Deal with the customer.

-CO3: handle the cash.

-CO4: Understand the selection of right store layout and design according to the nature of merchandise.
+CO2: Understand the selection of right store layout and design according to the nature of merchandise.

-CO5: Understand the working of retail store.
+CO3: Understand the working of the retail store.

-CO6: Understand the importance of visual merchandising.
+CO4: Understand the importance of visual merchandising.

-MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER-II) Session: 2021-22 SUMMER INTERNSHIP AND VIVA VOCE Course Code: MVRI-2327
+MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER-II) SESSION: 2023-24 SUMMER INTERNSHIP AND VIVA VOCE COURSE CODE: MVRI-2327